Submission Guidelines — Federal History

 Authors, particularly those at military and intelligence agencies, must have their draft articles cleared and approved for publication in writing by their respective offices, where required, prior to full acceptance by the editors.

-Authors have the responsibility to provide images in digital format and to secure rights to reproduce the images online and, if decided at a later date, in a possible printed version of the article.
 We can include up to four or five images per article.
+Authors are encouraged to recommend and submit prospective images.
 Digital files must be scanned at a minimum of 300 dpi at full size.
-The author must secure full worldwide Internet reproduction rights in writing.
-Permission for possible print versions can be requested later if needed.
+For images not in the public domain, the author must secure full worldwide Internet reproduction rights in writing for both online posting and the print edition.
 The author must also provide full caption and citation information for the images.

 By submitting a text, the author agrees to share copyright with the journal and the Society for History in the Federal Government (SHFG).
 A copyright form will be sent to all authors accepted for publication.
 The author retains full rights to reprint the article elsewhere with full citation to original publication in Federal History.
 The journal likewise retains the right to republish the article in any future SHFG anthology, in either electronic or print format.
 Articles cannot be reprinted elsewhere without permission of the author.